Customize Consent Preferences

 3. Create custom post types and custom fields

 From now on, you can create custom post types and custom fields using the created plugin.
 This is quite similar to installing Meta Box on a website.
-The difference is that if you don’t bundle extensions providing UI (such as Meta Box Builder, MB Custom Post Type & Custom Taxonomy) into the plugin as I did, you have to code manually.
+The difference is that if you don’t bundle extensions providing UI (such as MB Builder, MB Custom Post Type & Custom Taxonomy) into the plugin as I did, you have to code manually.
 Instead of writing code in the functions.php file, you must do it in the .php file of the created plugin (project-demo.php).

 I’ll use the created plugin, which includes Meta Box, to create a new post type named Project.